Ecological terms teaching resources

 Worksheets and lesson ideas to challenge students aged 11 to 16 to think hard about ecological definitions (GCSE and Key Stage 3)

-Key ecological terms
+Key ecological terms – a pond ecosystem

 GCSE activity and worksheet on defining key words used in ecology.
 A picture of a pond is used to support student understanding of key ecological terms.
 The activity can be used to assess prior knowledge or to strengthen understanding of terms by asking students to relate a definition to an example.
 (PDF)

 - What is meant by interdependence and how is it different to cooperation?